Arlo White: Premier League

 When NBC acquired the rights to the Premier League in 2013, White was moved from MLS broadcasts to become the network's lead Premier League voice, based in the United Kingdom.
 His co-commentators are either Lee Dixon or Graeme Le Saux or (for certain fixtures) both.
 He returned to MLS for several playoff matches, but moved to commentating Premier League matches full-time in 2014.

 White has also worked as a substitute host for Rebecca Lowe on NBC's Match of the Day, Premier League Live and other studio shows.

 Starting with the 2022–2023 season, Peter Drury replaced him as NBC's lead commentator for their coverage of the Premier League.

 Other work

-White appears as himself in several episodes of the Apple TV+ series Ted Lasso, commentating on the show's fictional team AFC Richmond's matches.
+White appears as himself in several episodes of the Apple TV+ series Ted Lasso, commentating on matches of the show's fictional team AFC Richmond.
 It follows an earlier appearance in one of the NBC Sports short promotional videos that inspired the series.